 In order to make this decision, you need to decide what you want to get out of a Learning Community.
-Some Learning Communities are for students admitted to a specific college, school, program or major at Purdue.
+Most Learning Communities include at least two to three academic courses within your academic major or program you have been admitted to at Purdue.
 These provide a great way for you to meet and learn with students who have similar academic interests.
 Other Learning Communities are based on a theme and are open to all, regardless of major.
 These communities furnish an opportunity to connect with students from many different academic backgrounds who share some common interests with you.
-Your academic advisor will help you determine your eligibility for certain Learning Communities when you meet for registration during Summer Transition, Advising and Registration (STAR).
+Each LC profile will explain the eligibility requirements and courses associated, when applicable, to help you decide.
+You can also contact the LC Staff if you have specific questions about what LC would be right for you!
+Your academic advisor can also help you determine your eligibility for certain Learning Communities when you meet for registration during Summer Transition, Advising and Registration (STAR).

 Not at all!
 In most cases, you will be enrolled in at least two to three courses outside of the learning community, which will give you opportunities to interact with many other students.
 Your learning community will build a strong foundation for you, which will positively affect all of your experiences at Purdue.

 Yes, in a few limited cases.
 If you are admitted to the Colleges of Engineering, Science, or Technology and you are interested in the success of women in these fields, you are eligible to be considered for participation in the Women in Engineering Residential Program, the Women in Science Residential Program, or the Women in Technology Residential Program plus one of the other Learning Communities featured on this website.